Alex188dot/CorsoPython/Tkinter/Calculator/README.md

 # Calculator

 This is a Calculator program built with Tkinter.
 There are two entries where the user can input their numbers and four
-operators (+, -, /, *).
-Both integers and float numbers can be used in the entries.
+buttons representing the 4 operators (+, -, /, *).
+Both integers and float numbers can be used in the entries and in the result.
 Demo below:

 After running the program this is the UI that will be presented: